GabrielPeresBernes/Huntweb-NodeJS/README.md

 Then create a new container, and redirect ports with `docker run --name mongodb -p 27017:27017 -d mongo`

-Now you can run your container when needed with `docker start mongodb`
+Now you can start your container when needed with `docker start mongodb`

 ### NPM / Yarn